civo/activetracker/README.md

 **Automated testing** Having no experience of automated testing a Rails engine, if anyone fancies putting in some testing for us - we'd *LOVE* that!

 **Responsive** We chose [Tailwind CSS](https://tailwindcss.com) because it's lovely to work with and you can quickly/easily put together fairly nice interfaces.
 It's also built to be responsive, but as this is a small, spare time project for us we haven't had chance to do this yet.

+**Dark mode** Some of our team love dark displays, but the main author of this gem doesn't.
+So while we'd love to have it, it's not high enough on the priority list to justify at the moment.

 ## Contributing